Codecademy/docs/content/javascript/concepts/this/this.md

 ---
-Title: 'this'
+Title: "this"
-Description: 'In JavaScript, the this keyword can have several meanings depending on the execution context.
-Most often it is used within a method of an object to return the instance of the object whose function is being executed, but what this returns can vary depending on the context.'
+Description: "In JavaScript, the this keyword can have several meanings depending on the execution context.
+Most often it is used within a method of an object to return the instance of the object whose function is being executed, but what this returns can vary depending on the context."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Objects'
+  - "Objects"
-  - 'OOP'
+  - "OOP"
-  - 'Functions'
+  - "Functions"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/create-a-back-end-app-with-javascript'
+  - "paths/create-a-back-end-app-with-javascript"
 ---

 In JavaScript, the **`this`** keyword can have several meanings depending on the execution context.
 Most often it is used within a method of an object to return the instance of the object whose function is being executed, but what `this` returns can vary depending on the context.